andrew/ultimate-awesome/README.md

 - [awesome-uniswap-v3](https://github.com/GammaStrategies/awesome-uniswap-v3) - A curated list of awesome Uniswap v3 resources.
 - [awesome-zkevm](https://github.com/LuozhuZhang/awesome-zkevm) - A curated list of awesome zkEVM resources, libraries, tools and more.
 - [awesome-cicd-security](https://github.com/myugan/awesome-cicd-security) - :books: A curated list of awesome CI CD security resources.
-- [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-soccer-analytics](https://github.com/matiasmascioto/awesome-soccer-analytics) - :soccer::chart_with_upwards_trend: A curated list of awesome resources related to Soccer Analytics.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-vm-exploit](https://github.com/winmin/awesome-vm-exploit) -  share some useful archives about vm and qemu escape exploit.